jessepav/lacygoill-wiki-backup/keyboard/layout.md

 Layout), `$ setxkbmap -query` shows all the layouts you've added.
 `$ localectl status` only shows you the current layout.

-## How to set it for the console and for X11, choosing the 'fr' layout?
+## How to set it for the virtual console and for X11, choosing the 'fr' layout?

     $ localectl set-keymap fr